 From the main menu select Analysis > Code-Document Table.

-Select codes or code groups for the table rows; and select documents or document groups for the table columns.
+Select codes or code groups for the table rows.
+The selected codes / code groups are added to the table.

 How to make selections: To select an item, you need to click the check-box in front of it.
-It is also possible to select multiple items via the standard selection techniques using the cmd or shift-key.
-After highlighting multiple items, push the space bar to activate the check boxes of all selected items.
+It is also possible to select multiple items via the standard selection techniques using the Ctrl/Cmd or Shift-key.
+After highlighting multiple items, push the space bar to activate the checkboxes of all selected items, or right click and chose Check Selected.

 By default, the codes / code groups are displayed in the left column, and the documents / document groups in the top row.